background

 9,746

-A19 Pro vs Snapdragon 8 Elite 2: Specs Comparison
+A19 Pro vs Snapdragon 8 Elite Gen 5: Specs Comparison

-In our comparison between the A18 Pro and Snapdragon 8 Elite, we concluded that Qualcomm had nearly surpassed Apple in most segments, except in single-core CPU performance.
-Now, with the latest A19 Pro chipset, Apple is on a solid footing to challenge Qualcomm this year.
+In our previous comparison between the A18 Pro and Snapdragon 8 Elite, we concluded that Qualcomm had nearly surpassed Apple in most segments, except in single-core CPU performance.
+Now, with the latest Snapdragon 8 Elite Gen 5, packing the 3rd-gen Oryon CPU cores, Qualcomm appears to have matched Apple in single-core performance as well.

-Both the A19 Pro and Snapdragon 8 Elite 2 are fabricated on TSMC's 3nm (N3P) process node.
-Apple has gone with its usual 6-core CPU setup on the A19 Pro, however, Qualcomm is expected to employ an 8-core CPU setup, much like its earlier processors.
+Both the A19 Pro and Snapdragon 8 Elite Gen 5 are fabricated on TSMC's 3nm (N3P) process node.
+Apple has gone with its usual 6-core CPU setup on the A19 Pro, however, Qualcomm has employed an 8-core CPU setup, much like its earlier processors.

 On the GPU side, the Snapdragon 8 Elite already had a substantial lead, and with the second iteration, Qualcomm may post even higher scores with its powerful Adreno 840 GPU against the 6-core A19 Pro GPU.
 That said, the final verdict will come down to benchmarks, so stay tuned to see who takes the crown for 2025’s best mobile chipset.